polarityio/mandiant-threat-intelligence/README.md

 ### Enable Threat Actor Search
 If checked, the integration will search threat actors by name.

+### Get Threat Actor associated Attack Patterns and Reports
+If checked, the integration will get associated Attack Patterns and Reports by found Threat Actors in `Threat Actors` and `Search` Tabs.

 ### Vulnerability Rating Sources
 Only return results for Vulnerabilities that come from the Rating Sources selected here.

+### Search Results Type
+Search Results returns for Indicators, Malware, Reports, Threat Actors, and Vulnerabilities.
+Use this to limit the Search Results to just one specific Type, `All` types, or disable the Search Results with `None`.

 ### Ignored Entities
 Comma separated list of entities that you never want looked up.
 Should be set to "Only admins can view and edit".